Best Film for the Canon EOS Rebel X

-The best film to use in the Canon Rebel X will have to be based on the available light, lens, and type of film you want to use.
+The best film to use in the Canon EOS Rebel X will be based on the available light, lens, and if you want to shoot color or black & white.

-Kodak UltraMax 400 - This film handles a multitude of lighting conditions well and is an excellent selection for a color 35mm film.
-Kodak UltraMax 400 is fast enough so that you should be able to handhold the Rebel X in almost all circumstances.
+Kodak UltraMax 400 - The film can be used in a multitude of lighting conditions and is a terrific pick for a color 35mm film.
+Using Kodak UltraMax 400 you should have the ability to handhold the EOS Rebel X in just about all situations.

-Fujifilm Superia X-TRA ISO 400 - Depending on your location, this film might have greater availability.
-It is a top-quality alternative to Kodak film.
+Fujifilm Superia X-TRA ISO 400 - Based on your location, this film may be more widely available.
+It’s a great alternative to Kodak.

-Kodak Portra 400 - Among the photography enthusiasts online, Portra 400 is undoubtedly the most widely used color film.
-Overexpose Portra 400 by 1 or 2-stops to get the style the film is known for.
+Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
+Overexpose Portra 400 by 1 or 2-stops to get the look the film is known for.

 Black and White Film

 These film stocks have affordable costs and good quality, making them quite popular to be used in the Canon EOS Rebel X.

 The largest attraction for budget minded photographers and photography students is the affordable price.
 Even if you wouldn’t put yourself in those groups, it is nice to have low-priced rolls of film on hand for testing recently acquired used cameras.